Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Competition 3: Rank 12 (8-6-0 record)

-Slip Ring Integration: First on our team to implement continuous
+Slip Ring Integration: First time our team implemented continuous

 Multi-Stage Climbing: Sophisticated traversal mechanism with anti-swing